nycolop/restaurant_database_with_schema/README.md

-# restaurant database with schema
+# fake restaurant database with schema
-## Used, one-to-one, many-to-many and one-to-many relations
+## Used one-to-one, many-to-many and one-to-many relations